Proof-of-Habit-POH/ethonlinehackathon/README.md

 By combining financial incentives, social support, and AI verification, Proof of Habit creates a powerful ecosystem for personal growth and habit formation.

+# Challenges

+**API Through Oracle**: At the end of the pledge, we need to send a number of successful days to the smart contract.
+Right now, we have no way to verify that users havn't cheated by calling smart contract function directly without our verification.
+We need some kind of oracle to verify the data for us.

 ## Project Structure
 The project is split into 2 packages: